 The recurrence of cancer can happen when some cancer cells survive after your initial treatment.
 Cancer can recur in the same place or it can be detected in another part of your body.
 The latter is also known as a metastatic recurrence.
 The next treatment step depends on the location of the recurrence.

 Castrate resistant prostate cancer (CRPC)

 Hormone therapy can keep the spread of cancer under control for a number of years.
-However, with time, the cancer may become castrate resistant and start to grow again.
+However, with time, cancer may become castrate-resistant and start to grow again.
 That is to say, cancer is able to replicate despite castration (the low level of testosterone).
-The following terms were also used in the past in reference to castrate resistant prostate cancer (CRPC): hormone-resistant prostate cancer, androgen independent prostate cancer and hormone refractory prostate cancer.
+The following terms were also used in the past in reference to castrate-resistant prostate cancer (CRPC): hormone-resistant prostate cancer, androgen-independent prostate cancer, and hormone-refractory prostate cancer.

 Once prostate cancer has been diagnosed, it is usually urologists and radiation oncologists who treat your cancer.
 If metastases are present, especially when using chemotherapy, a medical oncologist will often consult other health professionals.

 Your healthcare team—consisting of your family doctor, radiation oncologist technicians, and volunteers—is there for support and comfort.

 Prostate cancer is a complex disease.
 Many personal or cancer-related factors may influence the choice of treatment in a given patient.
 It is important that you learn as much as you can about your cancer and the treatment options available to you, including potential side effects.
 This will allow you to have an informed discussion with your doctor and establish a treatment plan that is right for you.
 Decisions about your treatment are normally based on: